Monday, 28 January 2019

 Crucially, however, since Pentecost there has been no critical point in salvation history.
 We are still in the same New Covenant era that began on that day.

 In view of this, it would be unexpected, to say the least, if God no longer spoke through prophecies, visions and dreams.
-After the Spirit had descended on the day of Pentecost, this would be like Him deciding to partially reascend to heaven for no apparent reason.
+After the Spirit had descended on the day of Pentecost, this would be like Him deciding to partially reascend to heaven part-way through the New Covenant era.

-There really seems to be no good reason, then, for thinking that God no longer speaks in dreams today.
+In view of the above points, there really seems to be no good reason for thinking that God no longer speaks in dreams today.

-This idea appears to be result of confused thinking about the role of the Bible in the Christian life.
-And it fits poorly with Acts 2:16-18.
+This idea appears to be the result of mistaken thinking about the nature of the Bible and its role in the Christian life.
+It also fits poorly with Acts 2:16-18.
+And it runs up against very plausible Christian testimony that God still speaks in dreams.

 Sadly, some Christians show much too little caution in their attitude to dreams they have had.
 Rushing to assume that an unusual dream must be a message from God can have disastrous consequences, if an important decision is based on the dream alone.

-Instead, those Christians who think that God may have spoken in this way should humbly, cautiously and prayerfully do their best to listen for the confirming voice of the Holy Spirit.
+Instead, those Christians who think that God may have spoken in this way should humbly take the matter to Him in prayer.

 See also: